-You can grow your audience with loads of quality content.
+You can grow your audience with loads of quality content as an artist.

-Nearly every time I do an Instagram assessment with one of my consulting clients, I hear a little gasp of disbelief when I get to the part of the session where I say “You need to post 1 to 3 times a day, 7 days a week.”
-That’s a big ask, and at first it’s assumed that I’m saying that you need to have 1 to 3 different pieces of art to post a day.
-Don’t panic.
+Do you want to grow your Instagram or other social media following, but you’re struggling to create enough content posting as much as the “experts” tell you?
+When I do an Instagram assessment with one of my consulting clients, I often hear a little panic when I get to the part of the session where I say “You need to post 1 to 3 times a day, 7 days a week on Instagram.”

 Why do you need to post so much?

-The most common questions I get on this topic is “Won’t people get tired of my work?” and “Doesn’t this seem spammy?”
+The most common questions I get on this topic are: “Won’t people get tired of my work?” and “Doesn’t this seem spammy?”

 No and no. Social media moves quickly, attention spans are short, and people are following you because they like what you do.
 When you are an artist operating online, you are providing a service when you post.
 When a follower finds enjoyment in looking at your work or reading what you have to say, they will happily consume 1-3 post from you a day.
 Happily.
-If someone gets tired of you, then they probably aren’t your target audience (or you’re asking too much of your audience–I’ll write another post on this in the future).
+If someone gets tired of you, then they probably aren’t your target audience (or you’re asking too much of your audience).

 You are not being spammy by posting up to 3 times a day on Instagram.
-You need to constantly show up and remind your audience that you exist online.
-Make it easy for them to interact with you by showing up in their feeds every day.
+You need to constantly show up and remind your audience that you exist online while also feeding the Instagram monster.
+Make it easy for your followers to interact with you by showing up in their feeds every day.

 1. Post the same piece of art multiple times.

-Here are six photos that are currently on my account all using the same piece of art:
+Here are six photos on my account all using the same piece of art:

-And I could easily have created more posts with the same piece of art by recording time lapse and real time process videos.
+I could easily have created more posts with the same piece of art by recording time-lapse and real-time process videos.
 See how I changed the photos by using different angles and including myself in the shot?
 It’s all the same piece of art, but each photo has a different feel.